 Aside from the real money you could spend, if you're so far gone you just have to buy more stuff through in-app purchases, there are other tangible costs.

 As smartphone users know though, keeping your phone on all the time costs you a lot in battery life.
 That's where Pokemon Go really hits home.
 As you need to phone awake to be playing the game, you need it on.
-You don't have to interact with it all the time, because you'll get a vibration to notify you of something.
+You don't have to interact with it all the time, because you'll get a vibration to notify you of something, but battery drain is what Pokemon Go is known for.

 With walking specific distances necessary to hatch eggs in incubators, there's a feeling that things could be handled better - is it about the walking, or time spent with the game open?
 Sadly, it's about walking with the game open, so there's no escaping the massive drain on the battery as you do so, but we've started carrying a 10,500mAh battery pack like a pro, good for three full recharges.